mobile-os-dku-cis-mse/2025_os_proj3/docs/README_FILESYSTEM.md

-# SimpleFS - Filesystem Implementation Details
+# OS_PROJ_3 - Filesystem Implementation Details

 ## Overview
-**SimpleFS** is a custom, lightweight, userspace file system implementation designed to simulate low-level disk management.
+This **project** is a custom, lightweight, userspace file system implementation designed to simulate low-level disk management.
 It operates on a single binary file (disk image) which acts as the physical storage device.

 This document details the internal architecture, data structures, and memory management strategies used in `filesystem.c` and `filesystem.h`.